zarhus/openwrt-zarhus/docs/building.md

 All that remains is to boot the platform.

-> Note: right now with this configuration OpenWRT does not appear as a one-time
+> Note: right now with this configuration OpenWrt does not appear as a one-time
 > bootable option in the Dasharo menu.
 It needs to be booted from file.

 # Running image in a VM